-Barry C. Black, the current US senate chaplain, shared a personal story about his adolescent years’ struggles.
-A friend invited Black to accompany him on a revenge mission against another teen.
-On their way to execute their plans, Black stopped in his tracks.
-A Bible verse he had committed to memory came to mind:
+Barry C. Black, the current chaplain of the United States Senate, shared a personal story about his adolescent struggles.
+A friend invited Black to join him on a vengeance mission against another adolescent.
+On their way to carry out their plans, Black came to a halt.
+A Bible verse he had memorized as a child came to mind:

 "You shall not follow a crowd to do evil" (Exodus 23:2a, NKJV)

-At that very moment, Black turned to his friend and told him to his face that he had changed his mind about accompanying him to commit a crime.
-Black immediately started walking home as fast as he could.
+At that precise moment, Black turned to face his friend and informed him that he had changed his mind about accompanying him to commit a crime.
+His friend mocked and laughed at him for his cowardice, but Black was determined to return home.
+Black began walking home as quickly as he could.

 The young man was left bewildered, but he was determined to follow through with his plan.
 And, so, Black’s friend went ahead with his plan and murdered another teen in cold blood.
 The police arrested the young man, and the courts sentenced him to death.

 Barry C. Black was saved from this ordeal because he chose to listen and heed God’s word.
 You can read the story of his life in his book From the Hood to the Hill: A Story of Overcoming.

 Study and apply God’s word in your life.
 Receive and heed every word; it will save you some day!

 To nurture and strengthen your faith in God, you need to share the glad tidings of salvation with your family, neighbors, and friends.